Sohil1926/webScraper/README.md

 1. Download latest version of Chrome Driver https://googlechromelabs.github.io/chrome-for-testing/#stable

-2. Follow these instructions on getting it setup: https://www.youtube.com/watch?v=m4-Z5KqDHpU
+2. Follow these instructions on where to move the chrome driver file & getting it setup: https://www.youtube.com/watch?v=m4-Z5KqDHpU